rightstech/data-science-for-business/material/script.md

 * International human rights law treaties, which are agreements between countries
 * National laws and policies, and
 * Implementing legislation or regulations.
+Image: Česká národní rada - Stejnopis Sbírky zákonů, Public Domain.
+Pictured is the cover of the Czech Constitution.

 ## 1.3 Can the same human right be written down in more than once place?